by Kaitlyn Ranze

-A power of attorney (or POA) document allows another person to manage your money and/or care for your children in the event you’re unable to.
-Anyone who wants to permit another person to perform certain legal acts on his or her behalf needs a POA.
+A power of attorney (or POA) document allows another person to manage your money and or care for your children in the event you’re unable to.
+Anyone who wants to permit another person to perform certain legal acts on their behalf needs a POA.

-While you recover from Covid, you need a POA to both access the funds and pay on account.
+While recovering from Covid, you need a POA to access the funds and pay on account.
 Legally you can’t access an account without one.

 Do you have a will?

-When you die, a will is the legal document that dictates what happens with what you own, i.e. it dictates the distribution of your assets.
+When you die, a will is the legal document that dictates what happens with what you own.
+I.e., it dictates the distribution of your assets.
 If you die without a will, state law governs what happens to all the wealth you’ve been building.
-(Having this document is especially important if you have kids, because courts may determine who gains custody of your kids.)
+This document is especially critical if you have kids because courts may determine who gains custody of your kids.

-True story here: my dad inherited a watch from his dad.
-My senior year of high school, he died.
-While the major assets like the house were decided by the state, the heirloom sat in a safety deposit box for years.
-None of my siblings were able to wear the watch because we fought over it.
+True story here: my dad, who died during my senior year of high school, inherited a watch from his dad.
+While the state decided on the major assets like the house, the heirloom sat in a safety deposit box for years.
+None of my siblings could wear the watch because we fought over it.

 Do you have an advanced healthcare directive?

-Often called a living will, an advance directive advises everyone what you want done in case you’re unable to decide for yourself.
+Often called a living will, an advanced directive advises everyone what you’d like done in case you cannot decide for yourself.

 Why is this important to your legacy?

-Advanced directives guide loved ones to make medical decisions on your behalf.
+Advanced directives guide loved ones in making medical decisions on your behalf.
 The controversy from Terri Schiavo is a perfect example of why these matter.
 In 1990, Terri Schiavo suffered a massive heart attack and fell into a persistent vegetative state.
-Eight years later, Terri Schiavo’s husband and legal guardian argued that Terri would not have wanted prolonged artificial life support without the prospect of recovery.
-He elected to remove her feeding tube in 1998.
-The tube wasn’t removed until 2005 because Schiavo’s parents disputed what their daughter’s desires were and her diagnosis.
+Eight years later, her husband and legal guardian argued that Terri would not have wanted prolonged artificial life support without the prospect of recovery.
+He elected to remove Terri’s feeding tube in 1998.
+Because Schiavo’s parents disputed their daughter’s desires and diagnosis, the tube wasn’t removed until 2005.
 Avoid a dispute and make your wishes known in advance.

 Olympian Maggie Steffens understands the importance of preparation.
 “Nav.it has helped me understand that I can prepare for my future just as I do in my sport,” she explains.

-“Confidence comes from preparation and with the Legacy Health Check, I can be more confident in my habits, routines, and what I have set up for myself in the different ‘buckets’ of my life.
-Especially as a homeowner now, it is important to utilize the Me Inc. section as a way to check on the business of ‘me’ and how I can best navigate my financial legacy. “
+“Confidence comes from preparation.
+With the Legacy Health Check, I can be more confident in my habits, routines, and what I have set up for myself in the different ‘buckets’ of my life.
+Especially as a homeowner, it is important to check in on the business of ‘me’ and how I can best navigate my financial legacy.”

-While you’re growing wealth, ensure your ability to transfer it from one generation to the next without unnecessary complications.
+While growing wealth, ensure you can transfer it from one generation to the next without unnecessary complications.
 If you can leave behind an inheritance, that constitutes a need to plan ahead.
-Head over to your money page inside the nav.it money app, and take your own legacy health check to get started.
+Head to the Nav.it money app and take your legacy health check to get started.